lmaccherone/Lumenize/README.md

 To use in a browser, either host it on your own site, or if your volume is low enough, you can directly hit the github pages for the deploy version:

-`<script type="text/javascript" src="https://raw.github.com/lmaccherone/Lumenize/master/deploy/Lumenize-0.4.0-min.js"></script>`
+`<script type="text/javascript" src="https://raw.github.com/lmaccherone/Lumenize/master/deploy/Lumenize-{{version}}-min.js"></script>`

+Replace `{{version}}` with the version of Lumenize you wish to use (probably the latest).
+See the Changelog section for information about versions.

 The package is fairly large ~212KB but most of that is the embedded timezone files which compress really well.
 The Github pages server will gzip the package so it's only ~45KB over the wire.

 Then at the top of the javascript where you want to call it, put the following: